Cervone Center for Learning

 Applied Algebra II/LC*

 Students will expand on the foundations of algebra skills and concepts presented in Algebra I and II.
-A small group of students with varied learning styles and mathematic abilities will be provided with an analytical approach compatible with each student’s rate of comprehension.
+A small group of students with varied learning styles and mathematical abilities will be provided with an analytical approach compatible with each student’s rate of comprehension.
 Various modalities such as auditory, tactile, and visual activities are used.
 Students will practice and review the math skills introduced in Algebra II, extending these concepts, including exponential and logarithmic and rational functions.
 Models will be applied to real-life examples through projects and creative activities.

 *Prerequisite: Algebra II/LC